learn-co-curriculum/programming-univbasics-4-nested-hashes-readme/README.md

 ## Learning Goals

-- Describe how nested hashes can store complex associations of data
+- Identify how nested hashes can store complex associations of data
-- Describe the structure of a nested hash
+- Identify the structure of a nested hash
-- Give examples of real-world situations that can require nested hashes
-- Retrieve data from a nested hash

 ## Introduction